Black Devon Wetlands

 Wetlands Watch.
 Thanks to Henry Cruickshank.

-There has also been groundwork undertaken to improve the habitats at the Reserve.
-In October 2017 you may have seen a large yellow digger working away at the side of the wetland's largest pool.
-It was removing the extensive growth of reeds which had built up while the site was unmanaged in previous years allowing space for more varied habitats - attracting more waders and wildfowl - while still leaving shelter for species like water rails and sedge warblers, which prefer to denser areas of reeds.
+Groundwork was also undertaken to improve the habitats at the Reserve.
+In October 2017, a large yellow digger removed the extensive growth of reeds which had built up while the site was unmanaged in previous years allowing space for more varied habitats - attracting more waders and wildfowl - while still leaving shelter for species like water rails and sedge warblers, which prefer to denser areas of reeds.

 Over the 2017-18 winter the RSPB and volunteers constructed a pond-dipping platform at the Reserve, as pond-dipping has proven to be a very popular activity during the family fun days.
 If you are visiting, please try it out!

 Find out more, including direction on how to get to the Reserve and upcoming events, on the RSPB website.